Nellaker-group/TowardsDeepPhenotyping/README.md

 A notebook is also provided (Evaluate_RetinaNet.ipynb) That evaluates performance on a large set of test images (14k).

-## Cell classification and Deep Embeddings
+## Cell Classification and Deep Embeddings

 We trained an ensemble system to stratify placental cells into 5 distinct populations.
 We used 3 base classfiers (InceptionV3, InceptionResNetV2, and Xception), which were fined tuned on our data set of histological images.